How To USB-Charge the Black Diamond Heated Chalk Bag

 Step 2: Purchase a 5.5 x 2.1mm to 2.35 x 0.7mm barrel plug adapter

 The USB charging dongle from Step 1 outputs 8.4V onto a standard sized “male” 5.5 x 2.1mm barrel plug.
 The input to the BD battery pack is, from what I could determine, a 2.35 x 0.7mm “female” barrel socket.
 The first number is the inner diameter of the plug and the second is the outer diameter.
-Clearly, an adapter is needed to convert between these differing dimensions.
-I struggled to find any sellers offering this particular adapter on its own, but did find it included in a DC power plug adapter kit.
+Clearly, an adapter is required.

-Search Amazon for “DC power adapter kit” and you will find a few options in the $12 – $15 price range that include either a 2.5 x 0.7mm or 2.35 x 0.7mm output size.
-Either of these options will work, since the first number is the barrel length.
-The important thing is the second number, 0.7mm, which specifies the diameter of the barrel.
+If all else fails, and you can’t find this exact adapter plug, you can also try searching Amazon for “DC power adapter kit” and you will find a few options in the $12 – $15 price range that include a 2.35 x 0.7mm output size.
 I found that the 2.1 x 0.5mm adapter size can also interface with the BD battery pack, but it is pretty darn loose and finicky so I wouldn’t recommend it.
-Go for the 0.7mm adapter width.

 Putting it all together: USB power source -> USB 5V to 8.4V charger dongle -> 2.1mm to 0.7mm barrel adapter -> BD battery pack.

 Step 3: Plug it in!

-With just those two items, you’re ready to charge the chalk bag battery with any USB power source, no voiding of warranty required.
+With just those two items, you’re ready to charge the chalk bag battery with any USB power source.

-I have been using this method for about 18 months now and have had no issues and am very happy with the upgrade.
+I have been using this method for several years now and have had no issues and am very happy with the upgrade.
 I don’t need the clunky AC adapter, and I can charge the battery off of just about anything, including USB power bank, solar panel, etc.

 And that’s it!

 Converting over to USB charging is incredibly straightforward.
-The only important thing to really watch out for is that your charger dongle includes the necessary features to safely charge Lithium Ion batteries.
+The only critical thing to be aware of is that the charger dongle you use includes the necessary safe-charging features for Lithium Ion batteries.